CIRTL Massive Open Online Courses

-From some of the same developers of the CIRTL MOOC, this six-week course is designed to advance the awareness, self-efficacy, and ability of STEM faculty, postdocs, graduate students, and staff to cultivate inclusive learning environments for all of their students.
+This six-week MOOC is designed to advance the awareness, self-efficacy, and ability of STEM faculty, postdocs, graduate students, and staff to cultivate inclusive learning environments for all of their students.

-Next offering - starts on October 13, 2021.
-Registration opens on September 6th Visit https://www.inclusivestemteaching.org/ for details
+Next offering - Spring 2022 Visit https://www.inclusivestemteaching.org/ for details

 An open, online course designed to provide future STEM faculty, graduate students and post-doctoral fellows with an introduction to effective teaching strategies and the research that supports them.
 The goal of the eight-week course is to equip the next generation of STEM faculty to be effective teachers, thus improving the learning experience for the thousands of students they will teach.

 This course is hosted frequently on edX.

 Is a free online course provides preparation for current and future STEM faculty members in effective teaching strategies and the evidence that supports these strategies.
 Participants will learn how to (a) engage students in active learning in classrooms using strategies such as peer instruction and problem-based learning, (b) develop methods to help their students think more like experts in their fields using inquiry-based labs and similar activities, (c) turn their classrooms into learning communities through cooperative learning and using the diverse perspectives of their students, and (d) use approaches like flipped classrooms that make it possible to build active and collaborative learning into their classes.